ramyanayak11/Encryption-Decryption/README.md

 # Encryption-Decryption
-January 2022 - A program that uses a ROT-13 cipher to encrypt/decrypt user input.
+January 2022 - A program that uses the ROT-13 cipher to encrypt and decrypt user input.